sesauoa/sesa.org.nz/readme.md

 2. To update the details of an existing team member, find their corresponding object in the TeamInfo array.
 3. If there are new members to add, insert a new object into the TeamInfo array following the same structure as the existing entries.
 Add the new team member photos in the `public/team-images` folder.
 4. Update the `team_photo.png` every year with a new full team photo.

+### Updating the images header slideshow:

+While this isn't necessary to change every year, if you would like to update the images in the header:

+1. To update the images, add the new files in the `public/header-images` folder.